Robust and Provably Monotonic Networks: Monotonic Lipschitz Networks

-We can then proceed to make an architecture with built-in monotonicity by adding a term that is linear (or has gradient $\lambda$) in each direction in which we want to be monotonic:
+Assuming we have trained a model that satisfies \eqref{sigma_lipschitz}, we can make an architecture with built-in monotonicity by adding a term that is linear (or has gradient $\lambda$) in each direction in which we want to be monotonic:

 where $I$ denotes the set of indices of the input features for which we would like to be monotonic.
 This residual connection enforces monotonicity: